Shopify/quilt/packages/graphql-persisted/README.md

 - `CacheMissBehavior.SendAndStore`: the server will respond to the client with an error that tells it to send the full query document on an immediate retry.
 The server will then store that value in the cache against the ID.
 Subsequent calls will once again only send the ID.
 - `CacheMissBehavior.Error`: the server will respond to the client with an error, and no retry will be performed.

 These options provide you full control over the behavior of clients sending persisted queries you do not recognize.
-If you use sewing kit and want to get persisted queries only for the "current" set of queries, but want to allow old queries to still work, use `SendAlways`.
+If you use sewing-kit and want to get persisted queries only for the "current" set of queries, but want to allow old queries to still work, use `SendAlways`.
 If you want to maximize the performance benefit of persisted queries, use `SendAndStore`.
 Finally, if you want to prevent queries that have not already been persisted, use `Error`.